blend-os/website/docs/reference/nerdy-stuff/atomicity.md

 # :material-atom: Atomicity

+!!! warning "This is a work in progress!"

 First, an important detail:

 - Updates are **indivisible transactions**.
 They must fail or succeed as one, they can never be partially complete.